Delivering the Bringing Up Great Kids (BUGK) Program Online During COVID

 What it meant for the parents who joined us on this journey, and what it meant for us.

-This ‘Delivering the Bringing Up Great Kids (BUGK) Program Online During COVID’ blog article was written by Jan Dacosta, EACH Therapeutic Specialist and Stefanie Ronzoni, Senior Child Counsellor, at the Australian Childhood Foundation.
+This ‘Delivering the Bringing Up Great Kids (BUGK) Program Online During COVID’ blog article was written by Stefanie Ronzoni, Senior Child Counsellor, at the Australian Childhood Foundation and Jan Dacosta, Specialist Family Violence Counsellor at EACH.

 The Bringing Up Great Kids (BUGK) Program was delivered online during COVID restrictions, to a group of Mothers who had experienced family violence.
 Where family violence exists, the home is not safe or secure and children are fearful of what might happen to them and the people that care for them.
 This has a direct impact on their sense of safety, their experience of relationship with their parents and their developing brains.
 Daniel Siegel (2004) instructed, “The mind develops as the brain responds to ongoing experience… The pattern of firing of neurons is what gives rise to attention, emotion, and memory.”
 And what fires together—in a combination of violent exposures and the child’s underlying neurobiological experience—wires together.